GoogleCloudPlatform/pubsub2inbox/README.md

  - `mail.py`
     - Group membership expansion requires following the instructions at [Groups API: Authenticating as a service account without domain-wide delegation](https://cloud.google.com/identity/docs/how-to/setup#auth-no-dwd) to grant permissions to the service account the function is running under.
-You can also use [the helper script](helpers/grant-gsuite-role.py).
     - In addition, the service account that the script runs under will need to have `roles/iam.serviceAccountTokenCreator` on itself when running in Cloud Function/Cloud Run (for Directory API scoped tokens).